 In the European Union ('EU'), elements of Basel's and the FSB's reforms are being implemented through revisions to the Capital Requirements Regulation and Capital Requirements Directive (collectively referred to as 'CRR2') and the EU resolution framework.
 The key components of CRR2 include changes to the market risk framework under the Fundamental Review of the Trading Book, the counterparty credit risk framework and a binding leverage ratio.
 It also includes details of the minimum requirements for TLAC, which in the EU is known as the 'Minimum Requirements for own funds and Eligible Liabilities' ('MREL').
-The CRR2 changes are expected to be finalised in 2018 and apply from 1 January 2021, although certain elements, such as MREL, are expected to apply from 1 January 2019.
+The CRR2 changes are expected to be finalised in 2019 and apply from 1 January 2021 and Banks would be expected to comply fully with MREL requirements by 1 January 2024, and with an intermediate target by 1 January 2022.